n-rathi/395Final/README.md

 <li>Ask how much a drink costs</li>
 </ul>

-To test out the game, we suggest a sequence like the following (the first is necessary for the rest to work):
+To test out the game, we suggest a sequence like the following (the first is necessary for the rest to work):<br/>
 \>go to Kavi<br/>
 \>what can you make?<br/>
 \>what's in a seabreeze?<br/>